-This module concentrates on the many forms of criticism and critical practice that are relevant to the theory and practice of contemporary art.
-The classes will address the conventions and characteristics of very different modalities of critical practice, ranging from long-form academic essays to the types of critical essays and reviews found in specialist art magazines, to forms of art criticism that take place in the pages of general interest publications (such as newspapers) and the forms of criticism that take place within the broadcast media.
-Addressing both contemporary and historical examples, these seminars allow students to look carefully at writing style as well as to understand contexts of writing, whether institutional, social or historical.
+This module concentrates on the many forms of writing that are relevant to the theory and practice of contemporary art.
+The classes will address the conventions and characteristics of very different modalities of critical practice, ranging from long-form academic essays to the types of critical essays and reviews found in specialist art magazines, to forms of art criticism that take place in the pages of general interest publications (such as newspapers) and the forms of critical examples, these seminars allow students to look carefully at writing style as well as to understand contexts of writing, whether institutional, social or historical.
 Weekly readings of key critical writings are set, with each class based around a close-reading of the chosen text.

-Each year, classes follow a chosen theme e.g. 'the voice'.
+Each year, classes follow a chosen theme, often leading to a public / collaborative project.